i2group/analyze/documentation/developer_essentials_troubleshooting.md

 3. In the **Servers** tab, double-click the **i2analyze** server to open the **i2analyze** tab in the top part of the Eclipse application window.
 4. Make certain of the **Run applications directly from the workspace** setting:
-    a.
-If the check box is cleared, select it, and then save the settings.
+    1. If the check box is cleared, select it, and then save the settings.
-    b.
-Clear the check box, and then save the settings again.
+    2. Clear the check box, and then save the settings again.
-    c.
-Clean the server.
+    3. Clean the server.
 The directory, rather than the file, is added to the project.

 If you see a basic HTML page, then the application is deployed but you have an HTTP server problem.
 When a simple restart does not work, you must check the server configuration: